nmuldavin/jsvectormethods/README.md

 # vector-methods

 Provides a useful set of vector methods to be added to JavaScript Arrays.
+Unlike most JavaScript vector libraries, these methods may be used for arrays of arbitrary dimension.

 ## Use